42ByteLabs/geekorm/README.md

 Please create [GitHub Issues][github-issues] if there are bugs or feature requests.

-This project uses [Sematic Versioning (v2)][semver] and with major releases, breaking changes will occur.
+This project uses [Semantic Versioning (v2)][semver] and with major releases, breaking changes will occur.

 ## License